polychromatic/polychromatic-docs/pages/get-involved-devicemaps.md

 > operation.
 When saving, please use [Plain SVG](https://wiki.inkscape.org/wiki/index.php/PlainSVG).

 First, you'll want to perform the usual drawing/editing of the device.
-If there is already an identical graphic in `data/devicemaps/`, feel free to use one as a starting point.
+If there is already an identical graphic in `data/devicemaps/`, feel free to copy that one as a starting point.

 Otherwise, it may help to embed a picture of the device and create paths for the base unit and its individual LEDs.